hoplon/hoplon-castra-template/src/leiningen/new/hoplon_castra/README.md

 # {{name}}

-A Hoplon project with Castra designed to...well, that part is up to you.
+A [Hoplon][4] project with Castra designed to...well, that part is up to you.

 ## Dependencies